dailongchen/generateElsaExam/README.md

 generateElsaExam
 ================

-Python to generate PDF file which contains examination for Elsa.
+Script to generate PDF file which contains examinations for Elsa.